THUDM/ProNE/README.md

 ### Training on c++ version ProNE
 ProNE is mainly single-thread(except for the svd on small matrices).
 We also provide a c++ multi-thread program ProNE.cpp for large-scale network based on
  [Eigen](http://eigen.tuxfamily.org), [MKL](https://software.intel.com/en-us/mkl), [FrPCA](https://github.com/XuFengthucs/frPCA_sparse/) and [boost](https://www.boost.org/).
 [Openmp](https://www.openmp.org/), and [ICC](https://software.intel.com/en-us/c-compilers) are used to speed up.
 Besides, [gflags](https://github.com/gflags/gflags) is required to parse command parameter.
-This version is about **6** times faster under all optimization than the reported result in paper on youtube and the performs as well as the python version.
+This version is about **6** times faster(two minutes) under all optimization than the reported result in paper on youtube and the performs as well as the python version.

 Compile it via
 ```bash